This post may contain affiliate links which give me a small commission at no extra charge to you.

 They are hard-wired to do so.
 It is unrealistic to expect a newborn (0-2 months old) to “sleep through the night”.

 It can happen, but it is uncommon.
-It’s unfortunate that there is so much misinformation about this.
+It’s unfortunate that there is so much misinformation about newborn sleep.
+Find out the truth about newborn sleep.

 If you have a newborn that sleeps long night-time stretches, consider yourself lucky! (and make sure that your doctor has no concerns about his weight gain either!)